stulich/3_hunnit/docs/submission_02.md

 Models.py:

 We have 5 models in our models.py file: UserAccount, DiscussionPost, CommentSection, SurveyPost, and Choice.
-The UserAccount model contains the first, last, and user_name elements with which each user will be identified by.
-The DiscussonPost model contains the elements title, disc_author, content and comment
+The UserAccount model identifies different users, the DiscussionPost and SurveyPost models contains elements related to a discussion post and survey post respectively.
+The comment section model is associated with the survey and comment

 Urls.py: